 The applicant must submit the appropriate filing fee together with both the first or the second request for reconsideration.
 See 37 C.F.R. § 202.5(b)(2), (c)(2).
-The current filing fees are set forth in the U.S. Copyright Office's fee schedule in the field marked "Requests for reconsideration."Appeals."
+The current filing fees are set forth in the U.S. Copyright Office's fee schedule in the field marked "Requests for reconsideration" (www.copyright.gov/docs/fees.html).